Algerian Family Code: Revolts against Family Code

 In her text, Algerian Women, Citizenship and the 'Family Code', Zahia Smail Salhi looks at the efforts taken by women to contest the family code.
 She draws on experiences of women at that time to note that men were generally absent in this struggle.
 Since 1984, younger generations of women have joined the fight against the family code.
 This has led to some revisions to be made.
 The family code was revised in 2005, after then President Bouteflika announced stated, “I order the government to instate an ad hoc committee for the revision and redevelopment of the articles of said Code relating to divorce, which are open to interpretation […] to fill the gaps and ensure the protection of the rights of spouses and children.

 Amendments were made in 2005 “in order to disconnect it from the most rigid interpretations of Islamic law.
 These amendments altered aspects including the minimum age for marriage and consent to marriage.
 The minimum age was changed to 19 years for both men and women and the bride had to consent herself(without proxy) to the marriage in order for a marriage contract to be formed.

+Calls have continued to be made to repeal the Family Code, including by human rights activists such as Amel Hadjadj.